kurap1kachu/gettingandcleaningdata/Codebook.md

 The code assumes all the data is present in the same folder, un-compressed and without names altered.

 About variables:
-x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
-x_data, y_data and subject_data merge the previous datasets to further analysis. features contains the correct names for the x_data dataset, which are applied to the column names stored in
+xtrain, ytrain, xtest, ytest, subtrain and subtest contain the data from the downloaded files. with_Activityname, activity_mean merge the previous datasets to further analysis.